Zunaeed-Imran/Docker_Document/README.md

 - to see the list of running container.
 - `docker ps`
 - or `sudo docker ps`
+- Delete restore the file from your branch.
+File should have content from develop branch.
+- `git checkout origin/develop -- /path/to/file`

 ### facing issue in Ubuntu PC step to fix.
 - to install docker compose